Story #32558: As core developer, the new Logging API needs to be integrated in all core compontents

 Go for it!
 3 years of deprecation logs is a huge amount of time and HUGE logs, so it would be cool to have this feature still in 4.5.
 Thanks!

-#7 Updated by Sebastian Michaelsen almost 9 years ago
+#7 Updated by Sebastian Michaelsen over 9 years ago

 Yes, I thought of a required sysext.
 The whole deprecation log stuff should go there and I would deprecate t3lib_div::deprecationLog() ^^.